diegonz/babelj/README.md

 ## Config file

-Below is shown an example of the settings file which is placed by default at the root of your user folder and named `.babelj.json`.
+Below an example of the settings file placed by default at the root of your user folder and named `.babelj.json`.

 ```json
 {